 Qualitative Analysis with Atlas.ti

-Dr. Lanier introduced us to the Atlas t.i software.
+My co-hort was introduced to the Atlas t.i software.
 It was selected as the resource to conduct qualitative analyses on our transcript documentation.
 This tool allows for coding and documentation by Participant and Observer.
-We investigated themes about curriculum design.
-We identifed areas of strengths and weakness of the organization’s curriculum, as measured by ACTFL, HSK, JLPT standards.
-Please review the report below:
+We investigated themes about curriculum design and identified areas of strengths and weakness of the organization’s curriculum, as measured by ACTFL, HSK, JLPT standards.
+I created the Atlas t.i report below:

 Foreign Language Excellence Exchange

-Our cohort worked together with Dr. Lanier to plan and carry out a virtual conference.
-It was the role of students to select our own themes and topics, write conference proposals, and present on own topics related to “FL teacher development, teacher leadership, and excellence in FL teaching.”
+Our cohort worked together with the professor to plan and carry out a Virtual Conference.
+We selected our own themes and topics, writing conference proposals, and presenting on own topics related to “FL Teacher Development, Teacher Leadership, and Excellence in FL Teaching.”
 Although unable to attend the live-online conference, I participated by submitting my video presentation.
-Click the thumbnail to observe.
+Click the thumbnail to observe the video.